MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Conclusion

 In summary, Sui offers many performance and usability gains at the cost of some complexity in less simple use cases.
 Direct sender transactions excel in Sui.
-And the [Narwhal and Tusk](https://github.com/MystenLabs/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus supports more complex use cases seamlessly.

-Complex smart contracts may benefit from shared objects where more than one user can mutate those objects (following smart contract specific rules).
+And complex smart contracts may benefit from shared objects where more than one user can mutate those objects (following smart contract specific rules).
 In this case, Sui totally orders all transactions involving shared objects using a [consensus](architecture/consensus.md) protocol.

-Sui uses a novel peer-reviewed consensus protocol based on [Narwhal](https://github.com/MystenLabs/narwhal).
+Sui uses a novel peer-reviewed consensus protocol based on [Narwhal and Bullshark](https://github.com/MystenLabs/narwhal), which provides a DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus.
 This is state-of-the-art in terms of both performance and robustness.